 Duration: 10 min

-Actor: Nasser Rahmaninejad
+Actor: Nasser Rahmaninejad as Mohammed Mossadegh

 A long take of a U.S. flag blowing in the wind is met with the story of a scene unfolding beneath what the image reveals.
 A narrative voiceover (in Farsi with English subtitles) describes in oblique degrees a picnic, a parade, a riot, a rally, an orgy, an execution (a lynching?), a victory, and remorse.
 The problematic relationship between image, voice, and subtitle itself poses a metaphor for the question of "translating the other."